JulieW23/GradApp/iteration-01.review.md

 Going into the next iteration, our main insights are:

-1. Establish main workflow of product.
+1. Establish main workflow of product for both teacher and parent users.
 2. Create wireframe as a reference.
 3. Assign developer roles to each team member.
 4. Start coding the product.